 What is the difference between a service light and a check engine light?

-A service light (often shown as a spanner, wrench, or "Service Due" message) is a scheduled maintenance reminder and does not indicate a fault.
-A check engine or engine management light (usually an amber engine symbol) indicates that the car's ECU has detected a fault and has stored a fault code.
-A check engine light requires diagnosis with an OBD scanner β it is not reset using the service light procedure.
-Never confuse the two: if an amber or red engine warning light is illuminated, the vehicle needs fault diagnosis, not just a service reset.
+The Vitara's service reminder, shown as a spanner or service message, is a maintenance prompt and not a fault.
+The engine management light, an amber engine outline, means the ECU has logged a fault code and needs an OBD scanner to diagnose - it is not cleared by the service reset.
+Never mix the two up: an amber or red engine light calls for diagnosis, not just a reset.

 Can I reset the service light myself if I have the car serviced at a garage?

-Most garages will reset the service light as part of the service, but it is not uncommon for it to be missed β particularly at fast-fit centres or mobile service providers.
-If you collect your car after a service and the light is still showing, ask the garage to reset it, or follow the manual reset procedure yourself once you have confirmed the service has been completed.
-There is no harm in resetting it yourself after a professional service.
+Most garages clear the Vitara's light as part of the work, but it does get forgotten, especially at fast-fit places or by mobile mechanics.
+If you pick the car up and the spanner is still showing, ask them to reset it or run the manual procedure yourself once you are happy the service was actually done.
+There is no harm in clearing it yourself after a professional service.